 We provide marketing, communications and business transformation services that help marketers and brands succeed in today's digital economy.
-Combining the power of creativity and technology, our 58,400 employees and operations span all major world markets.
-Our companies specialize in data, creativity, media, consulting, commerce, behavioral science and communications.
-Our agencies create customized marketing solutions for clients that range in scale from large global marketers to regional and local clients.
-Comprehensive global services are critical to effectively serve our multinational and local clients in markets throughout the world as they seek to build brands, increase sales of their products and services, and gain market share.
+Combining the power of creativity and technology, our approximately 57,400 employees and operations span all major world markets.
+Our companies specialize in insights, data, media, creative and production, digital commerce, healthcare marketing and communications.
+We create customized marketing solutions for clients that range in scale from large global marketers to regional and local clients.
+Comprehensive global services are critical to effectively serve our multinational and local clients in markets throughout the world as they seek to build brands, increase sales of their products and services, and gain market share

 The work we produce for our clients is specific to their unique needs.
-Our solutions vary from project-based activity involving one agency to long-term, fully integrated campaigns created by multiple IPG agencies working together.
+Our solutions vary from project-based activity to long-term, fully integrated campaigns.
 With operations in over 100 countries, we can operate in a single region or deliver global integrated programs.

-The role of our holding company is to provide resources and support to ensure that our agencies can best meet clients' needs and to facilitate collaborative client service among our agencies.
-Based in New York City, our holding company sets company-wide financial objectives and corporate strategy, establishes financial management and operational controls, guides personnel policy, directs collaborative inter-agency programs, conducts investor relations, manages environmental, social and governance ("ESG") programs, provides enterprise risk management and oversees mergers and acquisitions.
-In addition, we provide certain centralized functional services that offer our companies operational efficiencies, including accounting and finance, information technology, executive compensation management and recruitment assistance, employee benefits, market research, internal audit, legal services, real estate expertise and travel services.
+IPG provides our agencies and clients with centralized resources, including unique assets in data, creativity and production, technology and artificial intelligence, which together form a foundation that enables our company to deliver ideas that drive growth for marketers and engage consumers at every touchpoint.
+Based in New York City, our corporate center sets company-wide financial objectives and corporate strategy, establishes financial management and operational controls, guides personnel policy, directs collaborative programs, conducts investor relations, manages environmental, social and governance ("ESG") programs, provides enterprise risk management and oversees mergers and acquisitions.
+In addition, we provide certain centralized functional services that enable operational efficiencies, including accounting and finance, research and development, technology, executive compensation management and recruitment assistance, employee benefits, market research, internal audit, legal services, real estate expertise and travel services.